podio-community/podio-php/README.markdown

     require_once('/path/to/podio-php/PodioAPI.php');
     $api = Podio::instance($client_id, $client_secret);

     // Obtain access token using authorization code from the first step of the authentication flow
     $api->authenticate('authorization_code', array('code' => $_GET['code'], 'redirect_uri' => $redirect_uri));

     // Alternatively you can supply a username and password directly.
 E.g.:
     // $api->authenticate('password', array('username' => $username, 'password' => $password));

     print $api->oauth->access_token; // Your access token

     // Woohoo!
 Now it's time to make API calls!

+You can view full authentication examples in the `examples´ folder.
+Consult the README in that folder for instructions on how to get the examples running.

 # Making API calls
 To make API calls you use the `Podio` class.
 This is contains references to all areas of the Podio API.
 See each area to see individual methods and their arguments.